Living and Loving Through Loss: Beautiful Letters of Consolation from Great Artists, Writers, and Scientists

 Undoubtedly the most unusual and the hardest kind of consolation is that whose subject is one’s own imminent death and whose object is a loved one about to be left bereaved, for it requires one to simultaneously face the anguish of one’s own looming nonexistence and to rise above it in order to soften the loved one’s impending loss.
 To grieve one’s own death while consoling from the grave-to-be is therefore a supreme act of generosity and self-transcendence.

-That is precisely what trailblazing biologist and writer Rachel Carson (May 27, 1907–April 14, 1964) did as she lay dying from breast cancer shortly after she catalyzed the modern environmental movement with her courageous refusal to keep silent about the government’s assault on nature.
+That is precisely what trailblazing biologist and writer Rachel Carson (May 27, 1907–April 14, 1964), crowning figure of Figuring, did as she lay dying from breast cancer shortly after she catalyzed the modern environmental movement with her courageous refusal to keep silent about the government’s assault on nature.
 Even as she faced her own death, Carson was most concerned about her best friend and beloved, Dorothy Freeman.